abhinavsriram/intern-helper/README.md

 #### Running: 2 Terminals
 ##### Terminal 1
 In the instance that you want to run the page rank calculations yourself, then you can do ./run --pagerank.
+This process will take approximately 5-10 minutes.
 That will store all the PageRank results in the data directory and then you would  ./run --gui after.

 In the instance that you just want to use the existing page rank calculations, then you can just directly do ./run --gui